 Morgan Stanley performed a discounted future equity value analysis, which is designed to provide insight into the present value of the future price of a company's common equity as a function of its future earnings per share and its current forward price-to-earnings multiples.
-Morgan Stanley calculated ranges of implied equity values per share for PBG, based on the median discounted equity values that were implied by equity research analysts estimates of 2011 earnings per share, as provided by IBES.
-In arriving at the estimated equity values per share of PBG's common stock, Morgan Stanley applied a 13.0x to 15.0x next twelve-month price-to-earnings multiple range to PBG's expected 2011 earnings per share as given by these equity research analysts, as provided by IBES, and discounted those values to present value at a discount rate of 10.0%.
-The 13.0x to 15.0x next twelve-month price-to-earnings multiple range was based on the seven year daily average of the next twelve-month price-to-earnings of PBG, PAS and CCE as of April 17, 2009 (equal to a range from 14.5x to 15.3x), the three year daily average of the next twelve-month price-to-earnings of PBG, PAS and CCE as of April 17, 2008 (the first trading day after Lehman Brother's bankruptcy filing) through April 17, 2009 (equal to a range from 9.3x to 9.5x).
-The foregoing next twelve-month price-to-earnings estimates of PBG, PAS and CCE were provided by IBES.
-Morgan Stanley selected the 13.0x to 15.0x next twelve-month price-to-earnings multiple range based on the median historical next twelvemonth price-to-earnings multiples, as provided by IBES, of PBG, PAS and CCE, which Morgan Stanley viewed as sharing similar characteristics with PBG with respect to operations, products, size, geographical scope and historical trading characteristics.
+Morgan Stanley calculated ranges of implied equity values per share for PBG, based on discounted equity values that were implied by equity research analysts estimates of 2011 earnings per share.
+In arriving at the estimated equity values per share of PBG's common stock, Morgan Stanley applied a 13.0x to 15.0x next twelve-month price-to-earnings multiple range to PBG's expected 2011 earnings per share as given by these equity research analysts and discounted those values to present value at a discount rate of 10.0%.
+Morgan Stanley selected the 13.0x to 15.0x next twelve-month price-to-earnings multiples of PBG, PAS and CCE, which Morgan Stanley viewed as sharing similar characteristics with PBG with respect to operations, products, size, geographical scope and historical trading characteristics.
 Morgan Stanley derived the discount rate of 10.0% by applying the Capital Asset Pricing Model ("CAPM") formula to calculate PBG's cost of equity.
 Based on the calculations set forth above, the analysis implied a value range for PBG's common stock of approximately \$32 to \$37 per share.